Bicycle Frame Failures

 Control Surface Component Failures

 Control surface components make up what a rider’s body touches while riding.
 These components include the handlebars, brake levers, bicycle seat and pedals.

-Design and manufacturing defect cases are complex, and it is important for accident victims to work with an attorney experienced in cycling litigation and familiar with the best expert engineering analysts.
-For more information, contact Estey Bomberger as soon as possible following your accident.
+Design and manufacturing defect cases are complex, and it is important for accident victims to work with a product liability attorney experienced in cycling litigation and familiar with the best expert engineering analysts.
+For more information, contact the attorneys at Estey Bomberger as soon as possible following your accident.